The MetaVerse: Brave New World or Capitalist Hellscape? | ETF Trends

-2: I wish I’d hung on to the “metamarkets.com” URL in 2001 because it would probably sell for BANK today.
+- I wish I’d hung on to the “metamarkets.com” URL in 2001 because it would probably sell for bank today.

 Connection and Ownership